 by the ingenuity with which their bookish format conceals unbookish

 characteristics."
 A short history of pop-up books with references

 Known as the

 pop-up lady, let Joan Irvine show you how to make your own pop-up

 their own creations.
-Based on David Carter's book, there are other
+Based on David Carter's books, there are other

 and Moveable Books